7.6. The Appeals Process, Standard of Review, and Appellate Decisions

 Appellate Decisions

 In most appeals filed in the intermediate courts of appeal, the appellate panel will rule but not write a supporting document called a written opinion stating why it ruled as it did.
 Instead, the appellate panel will affirm the lower court’s decision without an opinion (colloquially referred to as an AWOP).
 Sometimes, however, appellate court judges will support their decisions with a written opinion stating why the panel decided as it did and its reasons for affirming (upholding) or reversing (overturning) the lower court’s decision.
 The position and decision by the majority of the panel (or the entire court when it is a supreme court case), is, not surprisingly, called the majority opinion.
 Appellate court judges frequently disagree with one another, and a judge may want to issue a written opinion stating why he or she has a different opinion than the one expressed in the majority opinion.
 If a particular judge agrees with the result reached in the majority opinion but not the reasoning, he or she may write a separate concurring opinion.
 If a judge disagrees with the result and votes against the majority’s decision, he or she will write a dissenting opinion.
-Sometimes opinions are unsigned, and these are referred to as per curium opinions.
+Sometimes opinions are unsigned, referred to as per curium opinions.
 Finally, if not enough justices agree on the result for the same reason, a plurality opinion will be written.
-A plurality opinion controls only the case currently being decided by the court and does not establish a precedent which judges in later similar cases must follow.
+A plurality opinion controls only the case currently being decided by the court and does not establish a precedent that judges in later similar cases must follow.